ArdhitoN/TryingToUnderstand/Intelligence/RL.md

 - Parameterizations --> enable generalization.

 25. What are the examples of policy gradient success in practical scenarios?
+Well, most of SOTA practical implementations are based on PPO, which is a variant of Policy Gradients.

 26. What is the meaning of n >= 1-discount optimality criterion?
 Some examples give a sign that n=1-discount optimality depicts a quicker process to reach the absorbing state with high rewards.